Film review: Three Billboards Outside Ebbing, Missouri (2017), written and directed by Martin McDonagh

 I may have enthused about series six of Ray Donovan on Instagram some time last year.
 (Followed by then enthusing about all the other series of Ray Donovan I subsequently watched, because it’s such a great show I can’t believe I’ve not seen it before?!)
 One of my favourite characters from it was played by Sandy Martin, and here she is again, playing Rockwell’s unpleasant mother!

 There are plenty of people to recognise, in fairness.
 Peter Dinklage is sympathetic.
-Zeljko Ivanek is one of those actors who I instantly recognise but often can’t remember the name of, which is a shame, because he’s good.
+Zeljko Ivanek is one of those actors who I instantly recognise but often can’t remember the name of, which is a shame because he’s good.
 John Hawkes as Mildred’s ex husband is another person I went “I’m sure I recognise him” but couldn’t place.
 His perky young girlfriend (Samara Weaving) was amusing too, and caused one of the laugh-out-loud scenes for me.

-Abbie Cornish as Sheriff Willoughby’s wife is … twenty years younger than Woody Harrelson, because yay Hollywood casting?
+Abbie Cornish as Sheriff Willoughby’s wife is … twenty years younger than Woody Harrelson because yay Hollywood casting?
 Her character is a good testament to the fact that people don’t necessarily act the way you might expect them to in certain scenarios.
 People are shades of grey, and this film is quite good at expressing that.
-People don’t just act a specific way when placed in certain circumstances, as films often disregard.
+People don’t just act in a predefined, specific way when placed in certain circumstances, as films often disregard.
 In films event X happens, therefore character Y will obviously do action Z. Real life isn’t that clear cut.
 Sometimes event X happens, and character Y might consider doing action Z but decide to do something entirely different instead.

 To stop myself from rambling even further, the film is touching, incredibly well acted, and I can’t wait to see what Martin McDonagh will cook up next.
 While this wasn’t as funny as I thought it might be, it’s probably all the better for it?
 I don’t know, but I think it’s a fantastic film.